sybernix/lang-exchange-lk/docs/thesis.md

 *   Write posts and comments, like a post
 *   Follow users

-#### 3.1.2 Second Cycle

-The second cycle was focused on optimizing the features to suite the needs of a language learner well.
-The following features were implemented in this cycle

-*   Edit info page
-*   Show only users with matching language preferences in Learners page
-*   Explore page
-*   Filter learners using city, age, sex

-#### 3.1.3 Third Cycle

-Third cycle of development was performed to add message translation feature.

-#### 3.1.4 Fourth Cycle

-This cycle was performed to fine tune the platform and prepare it for deployment in Amazon Web Services and serve it at www.langexchange.lk.
-During this cycle, a user recommendation feature based on a custom algorithm was also implemented.

-### 3.2 – Architecture of the System
+In the second stage of this cycle, the architecture of the system as a whole was designed.
 The web application developed contains two independent runtimes, backend and frontend, which communicate through a GraphQL API.